prometheus/prometheus/CONTRIBUTING.md

 The Prometheus project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.

-All dependencies are vendored in the `vendor/` directory.

 To add or update a new dependency, use the `go get` command:

 ```bash